 When symptoms do not improve, your French Bulldog should be re-evaluated, and more testing may be needed.
-Kennel cough may sometimes advance toward pneumonia, so watching your Frenchie and notifying your vet if they are not improving is crucial.
+Kennel cough may sometimes advance toward pneumonia, so it is crucial to watch your Frenchie and notify your vet if they are not improving.

 When your French Bulldog is lethargic, refuses to eat, develops breathing problems, experiences persistent nasal discharge or productive cough, see your veterinarian right away.